A Quantitative Study of SMS Phishing Detection: Methodology

 \subsection{Recruitment and Demographics}

-Our recruitment process involved the distribution of advertising flyers through personal and professional social networks, spanning platforms including Reddit, Twitter, and LinkedIn, in addition to school and personal email groups.
-The primary goal was to attract participants from the general US population, with the prerequisite that they be over 18 years old and smartphone users.
+Our recruitment process involved the distribution of advertising flyers through personal and professional social networks, spanning platforms including Reddit, Twitter, and LinkedIn,in addition to school email groups.
 Specifically targeting smartphone users ensured familiarity with SMS messaging.
 Using Qualtrics as our survey host, we leveraged its features to screen out participants without US IP addresses.
-As an incentive for study participation, we offered individuals the opportunity to win a \$50 gift card through an optional opportunity drawing.
+As an incentive for participating in the study, we conducted an optional opportunity drawing and gave each of the 12 individuals a \$50 Amazon gift card.
 Participants were asked to provide an email address for contact purposes in case they won.
+This process resulted in a total of 187 participants recruited for our study.
+After recruitment, we performed a post hoc power analysis using GPower~\cite{gpower} to determine if we had sufficient power to detect medium and large effect sizes.
+With an alpha of .05 the results showed that we are able to achieve over .8 power for detecting medium and large effect sizes for our within group analysis.